BrianStritch/i-think-therefore-i-blog/README.md

 # __The Post Detail View - part 2__
-WHAT IS IT? ---- The post detail view
+WHAT IS IT? ---- The post detail view<br>
-WHAT DOES IT DO? ---- Allows us to view the content of our blog post HOW DO YOU USE IT? ---- Follow the three step process to creating new views
+WHAT DOES IT DO? ---- Allows us to view the content of our blog post<br>
+HOW DO YOU USE IT? ---- Follow the three step process to creating new views<br>

 In our previous video, I set you the challenge  of adding content to our post_detail.html.
 Hopefully, you were able to add  in everything you need.
 If not,